Reed Doughty

-Reed Doughty (born November 4, 1982) is a former American football safety who played in the National Football League.
-He was drafted by the Washington Redskins in the sixth round, with the 173rd overall pick, of the 2006 NFL Draft.
+Reed Doughty (born November 4, 1982) is an American former professional football safety who played in the National Football League (NFL).
+He was drafted by the Washington Redskins in the sixth round, with the 173rd overall pick, of the 2006 NFL draft.
 He played college football at the University of Northern Colorado.

-Doughty is best known for taking over the starting job at free safety following the injury and subsequent death of Sean Taylor, as well as for his public work to support organ donation, particularly for Americans with kidney disease.
+Doughty is best known for taking over the starting job at free safety following the injury and subsequent death of Sean Taylor as well as for his public work to support organ donation, particularly for Americans with kidney disease.